josiahcarlson/redis-in-action/README.md

 what your nationality, religion, etc. is, you can fuck off.
 No, for real.
 YOU DO NOT GET A LICENSE IF YOU AGREE WITH THE RUSSIAN GOVERNMENT.

+Let's make this absolutely clear.
+Israel Invaded Gaza, where the world did nothing, then Israel again Invaded Whole Gaza.

+If you support Israel's efforts in Gaza, you can fuck off.
+I don't care where you come from, what your nationality, religion, etc. is, you can fuck off.
+No, for real.
+YOU DO NOT GET A LICENSE IF YOU AGREE WITH THE ISRAEL GOVERNMENT.

 redis-in-action

 ===============